Daniel Graovac

-Daniel Graovac ([dǎniel ɡrâoʋats]; born 8 August 1993) is a Bosnian professional footballer who plays as a centre-back for Süper Lig club Kasımpaşa.
+Daniel Graovac ([dǎniel ɡrâoʋats]; born 8 August 1993) is a Bosnian professional footballer who plays as a defender for Liga I club FCSB.

+Club career

 He started out at Zrinjski Mostar in 2013, and went on to compete professionally in Belgium, Serbia, Romania and Turkey.

-In 2016, Graovac recorded his debut for the Bosnia and Herzegovina national team.

 International career

 Graovac made his first international appearance for Bosnia and Herzegovina in a friendly game against Luxembourg on 25 March 2016, having substituted Sanjin Prcić in the 77th minute.
 He made his official senior debut for them in a March 2016 friendly match away against Switzerland and has earned a total of 3 caps, scoring no goals.
 His last international was a January 2018 friendly against Mexico.